 The best way to maintain your vision is through regular eye exams.
 Experts recommend a comprehensive eye exam every one to three years depending on your age, risk factors and physical condition.
 Those with diabetes, high blood pressure and other disorders that may impact vision and eye health may require more frequent exams.

+The exam will include a number of tests ranging from basic eye chart reading to the use of high powered lenses to examine the tissue inside your eye.
 As you age it is important to have frequent eye exams.
 Many age related eye problems included presbyopia, cataracts, glaucoma and macular degeneration are first diagnosed during a yearly exam.

 Getting annual eye exams are an important part of staying healthy.
 During a routine eye exam you will be tested for any visual problems or changes in vision, and screened for eye diseases such as glaucoma and cataracts.